rixx/books.rixx.de/data/reviews/p-l-travers/mary-poppins/index.md

 Without Julie Andrews, who is Mary Poppins?
 The governess of Disney Musical fame is a bit less charming and much stricter in the books.
 I encountered her first here, and did enjoy the books, a bit.
-But they are terribly repetetive (not object level repetetive, but the story is always the same), so I dropped them pretty soon.
+But they are terribly repetetive (not object level repetetive, but the story is always the same), so I dropped them soon.

 Funny to think that the Mary Poppins books are technically Urban Fantasy.